I’ve tested more graphic design software than I care to count over the years.

 Figma was built for teams.
 Multiple people can work in the same file at once.
 Compare that to desktop software where you’re constantly emailing versions back and forth (and inevitably working on the wrong one).

-Step 4: Match the Tool to Your Skill Level
+Step 4: Match the Tool to Your Skill Level This connects directly to what I discuss in World Tech Graphic Design Gfxtek.

 Be honest about where you are right now.